AlbertoV5/ScrapMaps/README.md

 And get the map info of maps in first page.
 Around 15 for osu!, around 20 for BeastSaber.

+Also they go to youtube and look for the first result of the song title + artist name.

 Using Selenium, chromedriver.